-ALS Pharmacology - MIDAZOLAM
+ALS Pharmacology - MIDAZOLAM (continued)

-(ii) If IV unavailable, 5 mg IN/IM may be administered.

-IN administration max 1 mL per nare

-Additional doses up to a maximum total dose 10 mg require medical consultation for all clinicians.
+- (ii) If IV unavailable, 5 mg IN/IM may be administered.
+IM preferred for seizures.
+IN administration max 1 mL per nare. - (iii) Additional doses up to a maximum total dose 10 mg require medical consultation for all clinicians.